 Internet and Phone Costs

-You will need an internet connection to be a freelance writer.
+You will need an internet connection or the cheapest business wifi to be a freelance writer.
 The good news is you can claim some of this as a home office cost when it comes to tax time as a freelance writer.

 You will need to work out the percentage of use that is business, and then work out the percentage of cost.
 This is your allowable expense.
 It could be the percentage of a monthly bill for the percentage of data allowance you use if that is the way you get your internet.